What the best water

 need to make sure you have enough space for the larger capacity.
 Also, some

-water heaters require a certain amount of surrounding air (usually heat-pump or
+water heaters (usually heat-pump or hybrid types)require a certain amount of

 requirements.
-Water heaters that comply with the 2015 NACEA regulations may have more insulation than older models, and
+Water heaters that comply with current NACEA regulations may have more insulation than older models, and

 hence might be taller or wider than a heater they are replacing.
 Check the